 The fat pad will be removed or reduced using a radiofrequency device that seals blood vessels and prevents bleeding.
 Your surgeon will ensure the ideal amount of fat is removed to create an elegant and sculpted appearance without removing too much fat to create a hollow or gaunt look to the face.
 The incisions will be closed with dissolvable sutures.

-The procedure will take about 30 minutes for each cheek.
+Surgery will take about 30 minutes for each cheek.
 Cheek reduction can be performed alongside other complementary procedures such as submental liposuction or a facelift.

 Recovering from Cheek Pad Removal Surgery